In this article, I’ll teach you how drill presses are measured.

 Step 1: Determine the Machine’s Size

-The most important step in measuring a drill press is determining its throat size.
+Determining its throat size is the most important step in measuring a drill press.
 First, measure the throat size, providing you with the drill press dimensions.

 This size of the machine is obtained from a throat measurement.
 The throat is the space between the spindle’s center and the nearest point of the support column.

-The drill press swing is nothing but the measurement of the throat – the distance between the spindle focus and the adjacent support system.
+The drill press swing measures the throat – the distance between the spindle focus and the adjacent support system.
 The machine is twice the size of the swing.
 A 12” drill press has a swing of 6″.

 Step 2: Chuck Measurement

 Now, determine the chuck’s size.
-Once you’ve measured it, you’ll be able to increase the amount of chuck slightly.
+Once you’ve measured it, you can slightly increase the chuck amount.
 The chuck size shows the widest bit that could be inserted into the chuck.
 Most chuck sizes are 1/2″ or 5/8″.

 Step 3: Determine the Vertical Capacity